sjuvon/CourseWebApp/README.md

 The app is implemented in Flask together with the extensions Flask-WTF and Flask-CKEditor; for the back-end we have SQLite3 (for now) via SQLAlchemy.
 The app's content itself is based on a course I taught in Spring 2019.

 Check it out!
-The app's [hosted here on Heroku](https://coursewebapp.herokuapp.com/).
+The app's [hosted here on Heroku](https://coursewebapp.herokuapp.com/) (best viewed on Desktop).
 For kicks, you can compare everything to the original HTML page I used in Spring '19—see: '7142.html'.

 Some helpful bits if you decide to clone the repository: